Eas a Chual Aluinn Waterfall

 WARNING: Do not attempt to climb directly under the falls, and please don't go right to the edge of the plateau.
 The fall is almost sheer, and if you slip your next stop will be several hundred feet down.

 The walk to Eas a Chual Aluinn is utterly superb.
-A reasonably fit person should plan on 5 hours.
+A reasonably fit person should plan on five hours there and back.

 - OS Map: Explorer 442 Assynt

 Most photos are available for licensing, please contact Britain Express image library.

 About Eas a Chual Aluinn Waterfall

 Location: Park at the hairpin bend on the A894 by Loch na Gainmhich.
 Parking area nearest post code is IV27 4HW